 Feeling comfortable in a new environment or with new circumstances can drastically ease the situation.
 It is the unknown that typically causes anxiety.
 To help ease your loved one’s move into memory care, reduce the surprise factor as much as possible.

 Take a tour of the community with your family member.
-Attend events and participate in activities held at the community before move-in day.
-By doing so, you are familiarizing your loved one and yourself with the new environment.
+Attend events and participate in activities held at the community prior to move-in day.
+By doing so, you are familiarizing both your loved one and yourself with the new environment.

 Make it Feel Like Home

-Just like referring to your family member’s new memory care community in Tennessee as home will help it feel as such, there are other ways to cultivate this feeling.
+Just like referring to your family member’s new memory care community as home will help it feel as such, there are other ways that you can cultivate this feeling.
 Bring sentimental items, such as family photographs, to decorate their apartment.
 Speak with team members in the community and ask what restrictions are in place in reference to furniture.
 If your loved one has a favorite chair or something similar, and if the community allows it, bring it with you on moving day.

 Filling your loved one’s new space with familiar items will help them feel more comfortable and at home in their new surroundings.